bxs3514/MCC-Offloading/README.md

 The experiment1-2 contains some experiment datas.
 And doc files are the reports of the MCC system.

+If you want to do these experiments by yourself, you should install the MCC system first then install all of thest bundles in to the MCC system.
+You also need some basic R-OSGi bundles for supporting the cloud computing.

 Some shortcuts during experiments:
 ![alt tag](https://github.com/bxs3514/MCC-Offloading/blob/master/Examination%202/1/Low1.jpg?raw=true)
 ![alt tag](https://github.com/bxs3514/MCC-Offloading/blob/master/Examination%202/1/Screenshot_2015-07-28-20-10-40.png?raw=true)